-Spring Mountain Medical provides on-site diagnostic imaging services.
+Spring Mountain Medical provides on-site diagnostic imaging services and diabetic eye exams.
 These services serve a vital role in our patients’ care by helping to improve our patient outcomes as quickly as possible.

 What Is Diagnostic Imaging?